 In fact, Spain for the last 10 years has been ranked second in terms of arms exports to Karakas, specializing in the supply of naval equipment.

 China ranks third in the Venezuelan market.
 China signed an agreement on military-technical cooperation with China in 2005.
-The largest deliveries of the Chinese military equipment to Karakas are the three-dimensional radar JYL-1, the K-8W Karakorum combat-training aircraft, and the Y-12 military transport aircraft.
+The largest shipments of Chinese military equipment to Caracas are the three-coordinate JYL-1 radars, the K-8W Karakoram combat training aircraft, and military transport aircraft aviation Y-12.

 Russia occupies a dominant position in the Venezuelan arms market.
 The parade confirmed the recent deliveries of Karakas OBT T-72B1, BTR-80, BMP-3М and 152-mm howitzers 2C19 "Msta-C".